samvera/questioning_authority/README.md

     gem 'qa'

+Run bundler

+    bundle install

-Add the engine to your config/routes.rb file
+Install the gem to your application

-    mount Qa::Engine => '/qa'
+    rails generate qa:install

+This will copy over some additional config files and add the engine's routes to your `config/route.rb`.

 Start questioning your authorities!